After you've written your Hangout app, it's time to actually run it inside of a Hangout. This document walks you through that process.

 If you haven't done so already, you must publish your Gadget XML file to a publicly accessible URL.
 Any stable URL will do, such as a repository on Google Project Hosting or an application on Google App Engine.

-Create a Google Developers Console project for your app
+Create a Google API Console project for your app

-- In the left sidebar, select APIs & auth.
-A list of Google web services appears.
+- In the left sidebar, select APIs & Services and then select the Enabled APIs tab.

 Running your app privately

-Before your app is marked as public in the Google Developers Console, any member of your project team may run it privately in any Hangout.
-Your team members are listed at Google Developers Console > choose your Hangout project > choose Permissions.
+Before your app is marked as public in the Google API Console, any member of your project team may run it privately in any Hangout.
+Your team members are managed in the Google API Console, under project Permissions.
+To access, go to Google API Console Permissions, then choose your Hangouts project.

 To run the app privately: